Football in Portugal: Early history

 Then came the presentation of a football team from the Club Tauromático Group, which again included the three brothers Pinto Basto (Guilherme, Eduardo, and Frederico), among others, such as Hugo O'Neil, who had played in the 1888 game.
 At the end of January 1893, however, the Group of Club Tauromático becomes the Grupo dos Irmãos Pinto Basto (Pinto Basto Brothers Group).
 Moreover, the Pinto Basto brothers, in addition to being part of and playing for several clubs already, had their own group, the "Foot-Ball Club Swifts", where Guilherme was the captain and his brother Eduardo was the sub-captain.

-On 28 September 1893, the Oporto Cricket Club (currently known as FC Porto) was organized in Porto, which was the first football club to be established in the North of the country.
+On 28 September 1893, Foot-Ball Club do Porto was reportedly organized in Porto, which was the first football club to be established in the North of the country (according to some sources, it is the club currently known as FC Porto, including the club itself since 1982, while other sources claim it to be two separate entities.
+According to the club's history book prior to 1982, FC Porto was founded on 2 August 1906).
 In February 1894, the students of Casa Pia in Lisbon organize their football group.
 Other clubs who emerged around this time were Foot-Ball Académico, in 1895, and Clube de Campo de Ourique, in 1896.
 This was followed by a period of some lack of interest in football (1896–99), due to the lack of fields, goals, equipment, and the rudeness of its practice, with the local press even starting to call it the "kickback" game.
 During this period it was Casa Pia, which emerged in 1892, who came to play the most important role in the expansion and progress of football.

 The first cup match in the country was held in Porto on 2 March 1894, and it was attended by King Carlos and Queen Amelia.
 This is possibly the first match in which extra time was played as the royal couple arrived too late to see the first half and the Queen demanded that the game continue after the end, because she was enjoying it so much.

-By century's end, associations such as Clube Lisbonense, Carcavelos Sport Club, Braço de Prata, Real Ginásio Clube Português, Estrela Futebol Clube, Futebol Académico, Campo de Ourique, Oporto Cricket, and Sport Clube Vianense had been founded.
+By century's end, associations such as Clube Lisbonense, Carcavelos Sport Club, Braço de Prata, Real Ginásio Clube Português, Estrela Futebol Clube, Futebol Académico, Campo de Ourique, Foot-Ball Club do Porto, and Sport Clube Vianense had been founded.

 The failed attempts to reorganize Club Lisbonense (1892) and Grupo Estrela (1893) paved the way for the appearance of the Club Internacional de Foot-Ball (CIF) on 8 December 1902, which was the natural extension of the Grupo dos Irmãos Pinto Basto and the Foot-Ball Club Swits.
 CIF was the first Portuguese club to play abroad, defeating Madrid Fútbol Clube in 1907 in Madrid.